mui/mui-x/docs/data/advanced-components/overview.md

 - GitHub: You can [open a new issue](https://github.com/mui/mui-x/issues/new/choose) and leave your Order ID, so we can prioritize accordingly.
 - Email (**only if your issue requires sharing private information**): You can [open a new issue](https://support.mui.com/hc/en-us/requests/new?tf_360023797420=mui_x) or send an email to x@mui.com.

-Your OrderId on the issue helps us prioritize the issues based on the following support levels:
+Your Order ID on the issue helps us prioritize the issues based on the following support levels:

 1. **MUI X Pro**: MUI's maintainers give these issues more attention than the ones from the Community plan.
 2. **MUI X Premium**: Same as MUI X Pro, but with priority over Pro.